libp2p/cpp-libp2p/README.md

     )
 ```
 Where URL is the link to archive of certain commit in cpp-libp2p repo and SHA1 is the checksum of this archive.
+By simply updating URL and SHA1 it is possible to change the version of cpp-libp2p in another project.

 Example of adding cpp-libp2p to other project can be found [here](https://github.com/soramitsu/kagome/blob/3edda60f27d378a21fc57cd8bec7f0f519203318/cmake/dependencies.cmake#L59) and [here](https://github.com/soramitsu/kagome/blob/3edda60f27d378a21fc57cd8bec7f0f519203318/cmake/Hunter/config.cmake#L24)